JHolmesUNM/TargetC/README.md

-# TargetC
+# Create a table dynamically w/javascipt
-Load a .csv dynamically w/ javascript.
+Dynamically creates a searchable and sorted table w/ javascript from a .csv.